Local equilibrium charge and spin currents in two-dimensional topological systems: Summary and conclusions

 \acknowledgments

 We thank B. Nikoli\v{c} for enlightening discussions at the early stage of this work.
 We acknowledge financial support of the Brazilian Institute of Science and Technology (INCT) in Carbon Nanomaterials and the Brazilian agencies CAPES, CNPq, FAPEMIG, and FAPERJ.
+The simulations were partially performed at the High Performance Computing Center (NACAD) at COPPE/Federal University of Rio de Janeiro, Brazil.